Credit Card Info – a List for Free Travel

 The SUB is 75,000 miles when you spend $4000 in the first 3 months.
 The Annual Fee is $395; as you can see, the value of the benefits surpass the AF.

 OK, actually, Bilt is my newest card; I applied a few days after the Venture X…why?
-(Not generally recommended to apply again so quickly…) PAY RENT WITH NO FEES!
+(Not generally recommended to apply again so quickly…) PAY RENT with no fees!
+AND earn travel points!

 Rewards hackers who pay rent – usually the largest monthly bill – can now use this new Mastercard that allows earning points for paying rent, and to earn them with no fee!
 These points can be redeemed for flights and hotels – awesome.